-Four (4) water wells which will provide raw water to the water treatment system have been preliminarily placed northwest of the process plant site, spaced at 500 metre intervals.
+Four (4) water wells will provide raw water to the water treatment system, and have been preliminarily placed adjacent to the process plant site, spaced at 500 m intervals.
 The optimal location and spacing of these wells will be determined in consultation with environmental and hydrogeological engineers, the drilling company, and the civil consultants.

-One (1) disposal well will be located on the plant site, which will be used for deep injection of any waste or impurities generated from the process plant.
+One (1) disposal well will be located on the plant site, which will be used for deep injection of any waste or impurities generated from the process plant into the basal Deadwood Formation that lies several hundred metres below the potash horizon.
 The disposal will be licensed and operated according to the existing provincial regulations.